Samuel-Bachorik/machine_learning_library/README.md

-# Fully automatic backpropagation algorithm trough various linear layers, activation functions and loss function
+# Fully automatic backpropagation algorithm implemeted in numpy trough various linear layers, activation functions and loss function

    - What are derivatives of weights with respect to loss function?
 How to update model's weights to get better predictions?<br/>